-3. Simulating health and mortality
+3. Simulating Health and Mortality

 As discussed in Section 2.1, health and mortality projections are simulated independently from the remainder of the framework.
 Each individual is allocated a health status at the time that they enter the simulated population, either recorded as part of the base data-set for adults in the reference population cross-section, or randomly allocated as part of the initialisation of characteristics for children maturing into the simulated sample frame.
 Furthermore, the framework base data include for each simulated adult a set of age-specific random draws from a uniform [0, 1] distribution, which are referred to below as the 'health vector'.
-The framework can distinguish the health status of dependent children, the health status of each simulated adult's time of death.
+The framework can distinguish the health status of dependent children, the health status of each simulated adult, associated carer responsibilities, and each simulated adult's time of death.
 As projections for health push computing technology to the limits of what is currently feasible, the framework has been designed only to project health and carer states forward, and not backward through time.